alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/06/introduction-to-functional-programming.md

 * **Object-oriented programming (OOP)**: The protagonism is on *who (or what)* performs an action.
 Each object is an actor responsible for an action and can call other objects to execute other actions.

-* **Functional programming (FP)**: In this paradigm, the model revolves around *how actions interconnect*: they are like Lego blocks, joined together for something larger and more complex; like a production line, where the end of a step is the beginning of the next step and in the end there is a final product.
+* **Functional programming (FP)**: In this paradigm, the model revolves around *how actions interconnect*: they are like Lego blocks, joined together for something larger and more complex; like a production line, where the end of a step arrives at the beginning of the next step and in the end there is a final product.

 ## A little bit about FP